 Personal loans have many uses as well as several advantages over other types of credit.
 These are a few of them.

-Normally a bank or credit union will let you know immediately if you can qualify for a personal loan.
+Normally a bank or credit union will let you know immediately if you can qualify.
 If you do qualify, you can often have the funds deposited in your account within 24 hours or a check delivered within a few days.

 Unlike other loan applications, you typically need to provide only basic information for a personal loan such as your employment and income.

-You don't need to risk your home or a car or any other assets when applying for a personal loan.
+You don't need to risk your home or a car or any other assets when applying.

 While interest rates on a personal loan are nowhere near as low as mortgage rates, they are typically lower than your credit card interest rate.
 Make sure you compare these interest rates to be certain a personal loan will reduce the amount of interest you pay.

-Personal loans are installment loans that must be paid within a fixed period, so you'll be forced to make the payments to eliminate your debt.
+Repayment must be made within a fixed period, so you'll be forced to make the payments to eliminate your debt.
 Terms vary from one year to as long as 60 months.

-One disadvantage of personal loans, depending on the terms of the loan you take out, is that there might be a prepayment penalty.
-A prepayment penalty is an extra fee that the lender charges you if you pay off your loan sooner than planned.
-Not all personal loans have prepayment penalties, but be sure to ask and read the fine print before you sign.
+One disadvantage is that, depending on the lender's terms, there might be a prepayment penalty.
+A prepayment penalty is an extra fee that the lender charges you if you pay your loan off sooner than planned.
+Not all have prepayment penalties, but be sure to ask and read the fine print before you sign.

 While the application process is simple, there are a few things that determine if you'll be approved and what the interest rate will be.

-Do you know if you have a good credit score?
+Do you know if you have good credit?